crcx/retroforth/literate/RetroForth.md

     #1 'Next var<n>
     &Next [ fetch #10 * ] sip store

-The `v:update-using` replaces this with:
+`v:update-using` replaces this with:

     #1 'Next var<n>
     &Next [ #10 * ] v:update-using

 It takes care of preserving the variable address, fetching the stored value, and updating with the resulting value.

 ~~~
 :v:update-using (aq-) swap [ fetch swap call ] sip store ;
 ~~~

 I have a simple word `copy` which copies memory to another location.

 ~~~
 :copy   (aan-) [ &fetch-next dip store-next ] times drop drop ;
 ~~~

+## Lexical Scope

 Now for something tricky: a system for lexical scoping.

 The dictionary is a simple linked list.
 Retro allows for some control over what is visible using the `{{`, `---reveal---`, and `}}` words.

 As an example: